DockerSecurityPlayground/DSP/README.md

 If you need a "private way" to share labs you should share the repository in other ways, at current time there is no support to share private repositories.

 In DSP you can manage multiple user repositories (Repositories tab)
+## DSP Features
+-  Graphic Editor of docker-compose
+-  Docker Image and Dockerfile Management
+-  GIT Integration
+-  DSP Repository with a set of network security scenarios

 ### Troubleshooting during installation
 If you have error regarding **node-pty** module, try to: